etcd-io/website/content/en/docs/v3.5/learning/api_guarantees.md

 value store.
 A key value pair that has a larger revision is modified after a key value pair with a smaller revision.
 Two key value pairs that have the same revision are modified by an operation "concurrently".

+### Order of operations within TXN

+For transactions without nested TXNs, the order of execution of operations is guaranteed to be the same as in its list of operations, which means stable GET responses within the transaction.
+For transactions with nested TXNs, the order of execution is not specified.

 [grpc Services]: ../api/#grpc-services
 [lease]: https://web.stanford.edu/class/cs240/readings/leases.pdf